samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 }
 ```

-Then , you will need to change the `${DOMAIN}` placeholder with the domain found in your Auth0 Application's settings.
+Then, you will need to change the `${DOMAIN}` placeholder with the domain found in your Auth0 Application's settings.

 Also, you will have to install the `express-jwt` and `jwks-rsa` libraries.
 To do so, type `npm install express-jwt jwks-rsa`) and restart the development server (`npm run start:dev`).